NordicSemiconductor/pc-nrfconnect-ble/doc/docs/adding_uuid_defs.md

 # Adding UUID definitions

-The nRF Connect Bluetooth® Low Energy app comes with a list of predefined names and UUIDs for some well-known profiles.
+The {{app_name}} comes with a list of predefined names and UUIDs for some well-known profiles.
 You can extend this list with custom definitions.

 To extend the list of known UUIDs, complete the following steps: